evmos/os/README.md

 that is identical in transaction execution to the Ethereum client.
 It does not more, but also not less than that.
 Ethereum-compatible means,
-that the EVM can be set up to run every transaction that is valid on Ethereum while the handling of the transactions can diverge in e.g. result or cost.
+that the EVM can be set up to run every transaction that is valid on Ethereum, while the handling of the transactions can diverge in e.g. result or cost.

-We like to coin the term **forward-compatible** as a description of our EVM solution, meaning that any evmOS chain can run any valid smart contract from Ethereum but is able to implement new features that are not (yet) available on the standard Ethereum VM, thus moving the standard forward.
+We like to coin the term **forward-compatible** as a description of our EVM solution, meaning that any evmOS chain can run any valid smart contract from Ethereum but can also implement new features that are not (yet) available on the standard Ethereum VM, thus moving the standard forward.